epsil/spotgen/README.md

 Developer version
 -----------------

-Instead of installing the package with `npm`, one can fetch the source code from [GitHub](https://github.com/epsil/spotgen):
+Instead of installing the package with `npm`, one can fetch the source code from [GitHub](https://github.com/epsil/spotgen).
+Then one is ensured to have the latest version:

     git clone https://github.com/epsil/spotgen.git

-Then fetch all depencies with `npm install`:
+When the above command finishes, fetch all package depencies with `npm install`:

     cd spotgen
     npm install